 Have you ever wondered how you could give your old Christmas tree new life?
-Today, I like to share a simple tutorial on how to change the look of your Christmas tree by flocking the branches.
+Today, I like to share a simple tutorial on How to Flock a Christmas Tree On A Budget.

 We bought this 7′ Christmas tree on Craigslist to save some dollars.
 It came with no lights, no flocking but was brand new.
-After we put it together, we realized that it needed some love.
+After we put it together, we realized that something was missing!
+I needed more Christmas on my tree.

 I had tried the artificial snow spray but didn’t want my kids to get the snow all over themselves while playing around the tree.
 And I also didn’t like the ingredients of the artificial snow.
 So, I search the web for non-toxic snow that was permanent.